jonathon0301/comp0034-cw2-g-team18/README.md

 folder.
 You may need to execute it first before going to testing;
 4. The server when running the app is set to "127.0.0.1:9000" in [config.py](gender_app/config.py), please make sure it is not taken up;
+5. To run the app, you can simply open [app.py](gender_app/app.py) and click 'run' on IDE such as PyCharm.
-5. The CI workflow was implemented by changing some default settings of GitHub Python application.
+6. The CI workflow was implemented by changing some default settings of GitHub Python application.
 The document can be seen in [python-app.yml](.github/workflows/python-app.yml).
 Linting and dependency management can also be seen from it.

 ## 1. Gender Pay Gap REST API